DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 {{< img src="monitors/service_level_objectives/overall_uptime_calculation.png" alt="overall uptime calculation"  >}}

-The overall uptime can be considered as a percentage of the time where **all** of the monitors are in the `OK` state.
+The overall uptime can be considered as a percentage of the time where **all** monitors are in the `OK` state.
 It is not the average of the aggregated monitors.

 Consider the following example for 3 monitors: